ujamjar/ctypes_of_clang/README.md

 Auto-generate Ctypes bindings from C header/source files using Clang.

-_Current status; struct and function bindings, over basic types, roughly working._

 # How it works

-A ppx preprocessor is run over an OCaml file which detects quoted strings with the id `ccode` ie.
+A ppx preprocessor is run over an OCaml file which detects extension points with embedded C-code ie

 ```
-{ccode| ... |ccode}
+[%ccode {| #include <math.h> |}]
 ```

-Such `ccode` quoted strings can be declared as either expressions or structure items.
-In expression form the final definition in the c-code will be extracted.
-As a structure item all the definitions will be extracted.
+The c-code is parsed by clang and an AST queried to extract types and function definitions.

+The process is fairly lax - if a definition cannot be converted it will be skipped.

 ### Expression form

 ```
-# let sqrt = {ccode| double sqrt(double); |ccode}
+# let sqrt = [%ccode "double sqrt(double);"];;
 val sqrt : float -> float = <fun>
 ```